Jesus-Torres/GetCleanData/README.md

  * Naming subject and activity Columns from additional files

 2. Merging all test and train data with correspondent activities and subjects
- * Merging/column binding all test and train data,
+ * Merging/column binding all test and train data
  * Then merging/row binding both result tables

 3. Applying Activity labels